 - Use of State Vehicles

-For airline ticket purchases, it is currently necessary to utilize the Business Travel Account (BTA) for securing airline tickets through the State Contract Air Travel Services Travel Agents.
+Travelers are encouraged to purchase airline tickets through the one of State Contract Air Travel Services Travel Agents.
 For our region, the travel agents are Advantage Travel and Carlson-Wagonlit.
-The procedures for these purchases are listed below.

-Occasionally, travelers are able to secure better pricing for airfare on their own than the contract agent can provide.
-In these cases, reimbursement for the airfare can take place provided a justification is furnished showing that there is a cost savings over using the State Contract Agent.
+If a traveler is able to secure better pricing for airfare on their own than the contract agent can provide a reimbursement can take place provided a justification is furnished showing that there is a cost savings over using the State Contract Agent.
 This justification must include a written price quote from the contract vendor on the flight showing the price they would charge for a similar ticket as well as the dollar amount of savings.

 To ensure that they are getting the best price for their airfare, travelers should research different methods of securing airline tickets to have an idea of what is a reasonable price before contacting one of the contract travel agents.
 Travelers should also ensure that the pricing that they are getting is for a similar ticket including same departure and return times, same travel routes, refundability, etc.

 For any questions please contact the Accounts Payable Office at ext.
-2407.
+2409 or 2407.

-*Includes: State operations, DIFR, IFR, joint committee awards (JDA, IDA, DRESCHER, etc.).
+The above procedures apply to: State operations, DIFR, IFR, and joint committee awards (JDA, IDA, DRESCHER, etc.).
 Excludes: Research Foundation, ASC, and College Foundation.

 Commercial Transportation (airfare, rail fare, etc):